Elpidio-Julian/chatroom/README.md

 >*User Demands:*
  >1. ability to send and receive messages
  >2. live message feedback
+ >3. contact list
- >3. private messaging
+ >4. private messaging
- >4. options for room joining/leaving
+ >5. options for room joining/leaving
- >5.
+ >6.
 Keep track of rooms for user
+ >7. group messages
+ >8. show last message on the contact list

 >*Server Demands:*
  >1. ability to receive and send messages